SiTH-Diffusion/SiTH/EVALUATE.md

 ## Evaluation Benchmark

 We created an evaluation benchmark using the [CustomHumans](https://custom-humans.github.io/#download) dataset.
 Please apply the dataset directly and you will find the necessary files in the download link.
+The openpose keypoint files can be downloaded here [60_images](https://files.ait.ethz.ch/projects/SiTH/openpose_60.zip) and [240_images](https://files.ait.ethz.ch/projects/SiTH/openpose_240.zip).

 Note that we trained our models with 526 human scans provided in the [THuman2.0](https://github.com/ytrock/THuman2.0-Dataset) dataset and tested on 60 scans in the [CustomHumans](https://custom-humans.github.io/#download) dataset.
 We used the default hyperparameters and commands suggested in `run.sh`.
 The evaluation script can be found [here](https://github.com/SiTH-Diffusion/SiTH/blob/main/tools/evaluate.py) and [here](https://github.com/SiTH-Diffusion/SiTH/blob/main/tools/evaluate_image.py).
 You will need to install two additional packages for evaluation: